 The Inclusion Initiative grant program worked with seven networks in its first phase to plan strategies that address poverty in communities of color.
-In addition to providing funding and technical assistance to the networks, Third Sector New England seeks to create an ongoing dialogue about the systemic issues that perpetuate poverty in our region.
+In addition to providing funding and technical assistance to the networks, TSNE seeks to create an ongoing dialogue about the systemic issues that perpetuate poverty in our region.
 Sign up for our Grant Program newsletter to get the latest updates and news from the Inclusion Initiative.

 Each network was awarded $28,500 to begin planning their anti-poverty programs and cross-sector partnerships.
 The planning grants were developed through June 2015.
 Learn about the current grantee networks here.